 The federal minimum wage in the US is $7.25 per hour.
 However, each state has its own minimum wage, and you must pay the employee the higher of the two amounts.
 If you hire globally, you need to consult local employment law when determining the employee’s salary and comply with local minimum wage requirements.

 Overtime pay for hourly workers means that all part-time (or nonexempt employees) receive 1.5 times their regular hourly rate pay for every hour worked after 40 hours each week.
 Employees over 16 years old can work unlimited hours per week, so long as they receive overtime pay.

 Variable compensation refers to monetary pay provided to an employee based on the employee’s achievements.
-In 2018, 77% of US companies offered variable pay to their employees, and the trend was expected to grow.
+Variable compensation can depend on performance and includes different types of commissions and bonuses.

 There are several types of commission structures, but usually, the employee gets a fixed base pay with a chance to earn more depending on how many deals they close.

-Employers usually give bonuses to employees who perform above and beyond and have hit or exceeded a long-term goal.
-Some companies also provide bonuses to the entire company if they hit revenue targets or end up with an excess budget at the end of the year.
-Bonuses incentivize employees to be on top of their game and attract applicants during the hiring process.
+Employers usually give bonuses to employees who perform above and beyond and hit or exceed a long-term goal.
+Some companies provide bonuses to the entire company if they hit revenue targets or end up with an excess budget at the end of the year.

-Employees typically receive bonuses less often than commission: quarterly, annually, when a project wraps up, as a hiring incentive, or when an employee refers a new customer or employee.
+Employees typically receive bonuses less often than commissions: quarterly, annually, when a project wraps up, as a hiring incentive, or when an employee refers a new customer or employee.

 Indirect compensation is the portion of employee compensation that has monetary value but isn’t included in the employee’s base pay and is not paid in cash.
 Indirect compensation includes employee benefits and taxes covered by the employer.